Want to ride far and fast on the road? You need a bike designed for the job.

 Sizing is essential when it comes to enjoying your bike safely and comfortably – nothing is more important than having a bike that fits so consult a manufacturer’s sizing chart carefully.

-Alternatively, some manufacturers offer the best of both worlds with a compact double setup – two smaller chainrings up front offering a lower gear range for hill climbing.
+Another advancement is the compact double setup – two smaller chainrings up front offering a lower gear range for hill climbing without resorting to the hefty third chainring.

 The frame is the heart of any road bike, and improvements in technology and materials mean that excellent quality frames are available to riders even at the budget end of the market.
 The most common materials used are aluminium, steel, carbon fibre and titanium